aouwalitshikkha/python-for-seo/readme.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](licence.txt) file for more details.
+See the License file for more details.

 ---